modular-magician/terraform-provider-google-beta/website/docs/index.html.markdown

 ## Contributing

-If you'd like to help extend the Google provider, we gladly accept community contributions!
+If you'd like to help extend the Google Beta provider, we gladly accept community contributions!
 Our full contribution guide is available at [CONTRIBUTING.md](https://github.com/terraform-providers/terraform-provider-google/blob/master/.github/CONTRIBUTING.md)

 Pull requests can be made against either provider repo where a maintainer will